NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ♠ Cancelling a encoding of FFmpeg will result in a crash (file in use).
 ♠ Keystrokes has a 1 pixel transparent border at the bottom-right sides when using a high DPI screen.
 ♠ It's impossible to capture snapshots with the DirectX method.
-♠ When capturing with the DirectX, the recording will crash of the recording area is outside of the screen.
+♠ When capturing with the DirectX, the recording will crash if the recording area is outside of the screen.